OmarElkilany/acml-journy/README.md

 5. Run `npm start`

+6. Open the localhost on port 3000 to view the website.

 ## Bring Up the Application with Docker Compose
 Please follow these steps: (Working on Ubuntu)
 1. Navigate to the acml-journy folder.